forflo/h5tk/README.md

 ## Initialization
 Without further ado, consider the code below.

+	local builder = require("h5tk")
-	local h5tk = require("h5tk").init(format, indent, use_tabs)
+	html_builder1 = builder(format, indent, use_tabs)
+	html_builder2 = builder(true, 4, false)
+	html_builder3 = builder(false)

-	-- format toggles formatting of the html code (must be a boolean) -- indent specifies the number of spaces (or tabs) used for each --     indentation level (must be a number)
+*format* toggles formatting of the html code (must be a boolean) *indent* specifies the number of spaces (or tabs) used for each
+    indentation level (must be a number)
-	-- use_tabs switches the indentation character (must be a boolean) -- (false: spaces, true: tabs)
+*use_tabs* switches the indentation character (must be a boolean) (false: spaces, true: tabs)

+You can always create new html builders with different formatting settings.
+All builders will remain independent from each other, just as they should be.

 ### Standard init Values